kubernetes/community/communication/youtube/youtube-guidelines.md

 one-to-one).

 Each group's playlist link will be shared with the group's leadership via Slack and the group leadership Google Group.
-Other playlists links, for example Office Hours, will be shared with the appropriate point(s) of contact.
+Other playlists links, will be shared with the appropriate point(s) of contact.

 ### Uploading Guidelines for Collaborators